masao/ttl2html-doc/docs/configuration.rst

   If you need to change the label for each class, use the :confval:`labels_with_class` setting or the :doc:`shape method <shapes>`.

-  If you do not specify a name for the property using these settings (default), the string at the end of the property URI will be displayed in uppercase.
+  If you do not specify a name for the property using these settings (default), the string at the end of the property URI with the first letter capitalized will be displayed.

   For example, ``dct:description`` will be displayed as "Description," and ``schema:name`` will be displayed as "Name".